Scarlet Skies

 It has not become more comprehensible that he was not.

 If there has been a shift it may only be because I no longer live in that house.
-I mercifully am no longer viscerally confined within its spaces, and the suffering he endured before he finally came home from an emergency hospitalization for the last time.
+I am no longer viscerally confined within its spaces, and the suffering he endured before he finally came home from an emergency hospitalization for the last time.

 But outdoor spaces have changed, for the good, without changing at all.

-I have stopped desperately searching for signs from him, perhaps because I have settled into the knowledge that I am always surrounded by them when I am outside.
-I know he is not confined to any space, and does not revisit places of bleak memories, as I have.
-One never knows where he will appear, or what will call to me or our children, wherever they find themselves.
+I have stopped desperately searching for signs from him, perhaps because I have settled in the knowledge that I am always surrounded by them when I am outside.
+I know he is not confined to any space, and does not revisit the same bleak places and memories I do.

-Years ago I finally made a trip back to Southwest Harbor, on Mt.
-Desert Island in Acadia National Park, where, once our family had dwindled to five (not counting beagles, of which I had, clearly not rationally, accrued a third).
-Already by then my heart had for years hurt too much to walk on the same paths and shores and mountains where all six of us had walked together.
+Already my heart had for years hurt too much to walk on the same paths and shores and mountains where all six of us had walked together.
 This time I had driven by myself, stopping only at a sprinkling of lighthouses along the way.
 I had hoped to make it to Bass Harbor Light’s scarlet Fresnel lens by sunset.

-As it turned out, legions of less solitary others were entirely willing to brave the cold toward that same end.
+As it turned out, legions of less solitary others were entirely willing to brave the cold towards that same end.
 A dispiritingly long line of tourists in very substantial vehicles snaked far beyond my sight as I approached.

 A change of plans.

-Pre-pandemic, I was limber enough–and well enough shod–to swiftly backtrack toward the Harbor.
-I huffed and puffed in what I hoped was a West-facing direction.
 To my surprise, as I rushed to the first pier in sight, not only was the Harbor itself nearly empty, but only a dinner-bound dog and his human were in sight.
 They soon vanished beyond a gentle hill.

-In a startlingly sudden blast brilliant of pink-orange tendrils, like silent fireworks, sunset arrived and I was alone.
-Then the dropping sun slowed and impossibly lingered, patches of pure white light drifting in waves above reds even more vivid than that lighthouse lens.
-I could not have been more certain that Jim was there, too, and that he was glad I had made my way to this singular and eternal sight.
-Still standing, in a a place of heaven and earth and sea not freighted with, but lifted up by our past.
+The dropping sun slowed and impossibly lingered, patches of pure white light drifting in waves above reds even more vivid than that lighthouse lens.
+I could not have been more certain that Jim was there, too, and was glad I had made my way to this singular and eternal sight.

 So, yesterday was the eleventh birthday my husband should have had here, with us.

-But it was also the first day the still-spinning world welcomed a new baby James, named for him, born on his birthday to the daughter-in-law and son of two beloved doctor friends who had been with us before and as Jim died.
 They both were at his side to help soothe his tender passage out and away from pain and disease and into the luminous light beyond any doors.
-Into “the relief of space…outdoors, in the sunshine, under the gigantic sky.”
-A place, as Kiran Desai described in Hullabaloo in the Guava Orchard, where even “in the midst of chaos” one may find “an exquisite peace, an absorption in a world other than the one” we and our children “had been born into.”
+Into “the relief of space …outdoors, in the sunshine, under the gigantic sky.”
+A place, as Kiran Desai described in Hullabaloo in the Guava Orchard, where even “in the midst of chaos” one may find “an exquisite peace, an absorption in a world other than the one” into which we were born.

 Even in December.